The realization space of an unstable coalgebra: Resolution model categories

 \subsection{Cosimplicial resolutions}

 This subsection recalls briefly the relevant notions from Bousfield~\cite{Bou:cos}.
-Especially relevant is section 12 of that article where the unpointed theory is outlined.
+Especially relevant is \cite[Section 12]{Bou:cos} where the unpointed theory is outlined.

 Let \mc{M} be a left proper model category with terminal object $\ast$.
-Bousfield~\cite{Bou:cos} does not insist on functorial factorization.
-However, {\it in this article the notion of model structure includes functorial factorizations.}
+In \cite{Bou:cos}, the factorizations in $\mc{M}$ are not assumed to be functorial, however, {\it in this article the definition of a model structure is assumed to include functorial factorizations.}